hazelcast/management-center-docker/README.md

 You can make modifications to the container on container startup by defining environment variables.

 * `MC_INIT_CMD`: Execute one or more commands separated by semicolons.
 * `MC_INIT_SCRIPT`: Execute a script in bash syntax in the context of the [entry-script](files/mc-start.sh).
-Make this file available by layering to a new container or by assigning a docker volume.
+Make this file available by layering to a new container or by assigning a Docker volume.

 The commands defined by the variables are executed before starting the management center in the listed order.
 You can use this command for example to create an administrative user by defining the following command: